Asthma Symptoms & Triggers

-- Coughing: Coughing from asthma is often worse at night or early morning.
+- Coughing: An asthma cough is often worse at night or early morning.
 Sometimes it’s your only symptom.
 It can be dry or mucus filled.

 - Chest tightness: This can feel like something is squeezing or sitting on your chest.

 - Shortness of breath: You may feel breathless, like you can’t catch your breath or breathe deeply enough.
 You may feel as though you are out of shape and constantly tired.